BRP Alfredo Peckson

-Notable Operations / Exercises
+Notable operations / exercises

 The Alfredo Peckson transported a total of 130 civilians stranded due to rough sea conditions in two towns in Aurora province on 6 November 2010.

-In January 2019, the ship rescued the M/V Melrivic 2 and its 126 Passengers and Crew off the coast of Camotes Island.
-The Melrivic 2, which was also carrying 16 Vehicles, was traveling from Isabel, Leyte to Danao, Cebu when its Engine conked out and started taking on water.
-The BRP Alfredo Peckson took on aboard all the Passengers and Crew and brought them safely to Lapu-Lapu City.
+In January 2019, the ship rescued the 126 passengers and crew of MV Melrivic 2 off the coast of Camotes Island.
+The Melrivic 2, which was also carrying 16 vehicles, was traveling from Isabel, Leyte to Danao, Cebu when its engine failed and started taking on water.
+The BRP Alfredo Peckson took on aboard all the passengers and crew and brought them safely to Lapu-Lapu City.

-Technical Details
+Technical details

 The ship was built to US Coast Guard standards with aluminum hull and superstructure.
 She is powered by two Detroit Diesel 16V-92TA Diesel Engines with a combined power of around 2,800 hp driving two propellers for a maximum speed of 28 kn.
 Maximum range is 1200 nmi at 12 kn, or alternatively 600 nmi at 24 kn.

 The ship originally designed to carry one bow Mk.3 40 mm gun, one 81 mm mortar aft, and four 12.7 mm/50 caliber machine guns.
 Instead, she is armed with only four M2HB Browning 12.7 mm/50 caliber machine guns on Mk.26 mounts, with two positioned forward and two aft; and two M60 7.62 mm/30 caliber machine guns, both mounted amidships.
 The ship can carry 4,000 rounds of 12.7 mm and 2,000 rounds of 7.62 mm A large "Big Eyes" binocular is also carried on tripod mounts, one on the forecastle and one just above the mast.

 As part of the first batch (PG-370 to PG-378), it is not equipped with Mk.38 Mod.0 Bushmaster 25mm chain gun.
 It was planned to install either a stabilized or unstabilized M242 25 mm Bushmaster chain gun on her bow after some minor modifications, but as of to date has not materialized.

 She is equipped with a Raytheon AN/SPS-64(V)11 surface search and navigation radar but with a smaller antenna as those used in bigger Philippine Navy ships.

 A 4-meter rigid inflatable boat powered by a 40-hp outboard motor is stowed amidships.